RedisBloom/RedisBloom/docs/commands/cf.loadchunk.md

 @examples

-See BF.SCANDUMP for an example.
+See CF.SCANDUMP for an example.